Ohio highlight 2.png

 Date completed: 2022

-Note: The product images on this page have been “sanitized”, meaning they have been stripped of confidential, sensitive, or proprietary details to maintain client privacy - in other words, the actual product I launched is far more complex in its visual and UX but cannot be shown on my portfolio due to NDA constraints.
+Note: The product images on this page have been “sanitized”, meaning they have been stripped of confidential, sensitive, or proprietary details to maintain client privacy due to NDA constraints and does not visually represent the actual product launched.

 TL;DR